maapteh/graphql-modules-app/README.md

 ## INSTALL
 1. `yarn`
-2. `bash setup.sh` sets correct local .env file with _mock mode as default_ (possible to set your bol.com api key there as well (then set MOCK_API=OFF), the only difference will be using a real datasource or not)
+2. `bash setup.sh` sets correct local .env file with _mock mode as default_ (possible to set your bol.com api key there as well (then set MOCK_API=off), the only difference will be using a real datasource or not)
 3. Apollo [vsc extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) (optional)

 ## STRUCTURE